cactuzhead/Advanced-Progress-Bars/docs/section marks.md

 ### Number of Marks
 If you have the `Automatically Assigned Marks` toggle in the `off` position (as described above), you can use this slider to pick exactly how many vertical marks you want evenly distributed along your progress bar.

+{: .note }
-> Note: this overrides the automatically assigned system
+This overrides the automatically assigned system

 ### Section Mark Color
 This setting defines the color of the vertical section markers.

 Use the colorpicker to select a custom color or alternatively, use one of the `Light` or `Dark` defaults by pressing the appropriate buttons.

+{: .note }
-> Note: the color selected will automatically be set to 50% transparency, allowing the progress bar's color to blend and influence the final appearance.
+The color selected will automatically be set to 50% transparency, allowing the progress bar's color to blend and influence the final appearance.

 ### Section Mark Width
 This is a slider to set the width of each marker from a range of 1 to 5 pixels.